tomjaguarpaw/H2/posts/git-rebase-conflicts.md

     foo3()
 ```

----show that the base branch does not contain `foo2()`.
-We need to
+---show that the base branch does not contain `foo2()`, but `foo3()`
-apply the logical intent of the rebased patch to this context, which
+is still there, ripe for removal.
+We need to apply the logical intent
-is sensibly done by removing the appearance of `foo3()` in the hunk
+of the rebased patch to this context, which is done by removing the
-below `HEAD`
+appearance of `foo3()` in the hunk below `HEAD`

 ```diff
       foo1()